marcosmiani/meta-butter-robot/README.md

  - Link everything together, maps to different details (what other characters this episode, dimention, location has?)
  - MORE fun references to episodes and jokes

+## How a plumbus is made:

+Everyone has a plumbus in their home.
+First they take the dingle bop and they smooth it out with a bunch of schleem.
+The schleem is then...repurposed for later batches.

+They take the dingle bop and they push it through the grumbo, where the fleeb is rubbed against it.
+It's important that the fleeb is rubbed, becasue the fleeb has all the fleeb juice.

+Then, a schlami shows up, and he rubs it...and spits on it.

+They cut the fleeb.
+There's several hizzards in the way.

+The blamfs rub against the chumbles, and the...plubis, and grumbo are shaved away.

+That leaves you with...a regular old plumbus.

 ## Available Scripts

 In the project directory, you can run:

+### `yarn build:docker` && `yarn start:docker`

+Builds the app docker image and run the built image respectively

 ### `yarn start`